thegiftofgabes/10-spellblades/procedure.md

 ### Your Covenant was tasked with...

-1. Uproot the Cult of the White Emperor;
+1. Uprooting the Cult of the White Emperor;
-2. Find the source of the Gamour pouring in;
+2. Finding the source of the Gamour pouring in;
-3. Locate and destroy the last shards of the Truest Mirror;
+3. Locating and destroy the last shards of the Truest Mirror;
-4. Appease the Third and the Fourth;
+4. Appeasing the Third and the Fourth;
-5. Protect the integrity of Paradox Vow;
+5. Protecting the integrity of Paradox Vow;
-6. Bury the body of the Imposter Goddess.
+6. Burying the body of the Imposter Goddess.

 ### In order to...